Title

 Executive Order No. 95 designates the Cooperative Development Authority as the lead government agency in promoting, developing, and regulating cooperatives in the Philippines, emphasizing the need for coordination among government agencies and the establishment of Cooperative Development Councils.

-A National Coordinating Committee chaired by the CDA is created for this purpose.
+A National Coordinating Committee, chaired by the CDA, is created to coordinate cooperative programs and projects among government agencies.

-Cooperative Development Councils at the national, regional, provincial, and city levels are established under the coordination of the CDA.
+It requires establishment of Cooperative Development Councils at the national, regional, provincial, and city levels under the coordination of the CDA.

-The CDA shall formulate and implement the mechanisms and guidelines necessary to promote, develop, regulate, and coordinate cooperative programs nationwide.
+The CDA is tasked to formulate and implement the mechanisms and guidelines pursuant to its functions under EO No. 95.

-Integration and unity in purpose and beneficiaries are necessary to prevent structural collapse of the cooperative sector.
+It seeks to prevent programs that are not integrated and not aligned in purpose and beneficiaries, which may lead to a structural collapse of the cooperative sector.

 Analyze Cases Smarter, Faster